7 not-so-obvious things we wish we knew before coming to DMU...

 1) Look up your halls on Google Street View before you arrive and explore when you get here

-If you’re moving into accommodation at DMU, find out where your nearest supermarket, convenience store, doctors surgery and other places are.
+If you’re moving into accommodation at DMU, find out where your nearest supermarket, convenience store, doctors surgery, and other places are.
 Work out your route to uni from your halls too.
 This will make you feel more in control and clued-up when you arrive.
-Once you get here, have a wander round and explore your new home!
+Once you get here, have a wander around and explore your new home!

 2) Remember to pack some smarter clothes

 You’ll need them sooner than you think.
 If you’re going to try and get a part-time job, you’re not going to turn up for the interview in jeans, right?!

 3) Get an NUS Extra card now and get used to using it

 An NUS Extra card is £12 and can be bought from cards.nusextra.co.uk.
 Half the proceeds go towards activities, support and lots of other stuff your SU offers AND it gets you discounts at literally thousands of places both online and on the high street.
 Once you’ve got the card, get in the habit of asking ‘Do you do student discount?’ at every place you shop at!
 You’ll be surprised how many do offer it and how much you’ll start saving straight away…

 4) As soon as you’ve moved your stuff into halls, start introducing yourself!

 The longer you leave it, the more awkward it gets.
 Say hello to your new flatmates as soon as possible!
 Remember, we’re all in the same boat and after that first hello everything gets much easier.